 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 Substantially all of the Company's accounts receivable are with companies in the healthcare industry, U.S. and state governmental agencies, and individuals.
 The Company does not believe that receivables due from U.S. and state governmental agencies, such as Medicare, represent a credit risk since the related health care programs are funded by the U.S. and state governments.
 The Company only has one payor, Medicare, that represents greater than 10% of its revenues.
-Revenues received from Medicare represented approximately 12%, 14%, and 17% of total revenue for the years ended December 31, 2023, 2022, and 2021, respectively.
+Revenues received from Medicare represented approximately 14%, 17%, 16%, and 15% of total revenue for the years ended December 31, 2022 and 2021, the six-month transition period ended December 31, 2020, and the fiscal year ended June 30, 2020, respectively.
 Concentrations of credit risk are mitigated due to the number of the Company's customers as well as their dispersion across many geographic regions.
-The Company has only one payor that accounted for more than 10% of accounts receivable at December 31, 2023.
-The balance of accounts receivable from the payor represented 12% of the total accounts receivable balance as of December 31, 2023.
-No payor accounted for more than 10% of accounts receivable at December 31, 2022.
-The Company does not require collateral from its customers.
+No payor accounted for more than 10% of accounts receivable at December 31, 2022 or December 31, 2021.